-Choosing a pediatrician is important.
+There are many things to consider when choosing a pediatrician for your newborn.
 You will be seeing this doctor a lot, especially in the first year.
 You want someone you are comfortable with and who you trust with the medical care of your young child.
 Your baby doesn’t get a say in this so make sure you are making a great choice for them.
-Here are some tips for choosing the right doctor.'You are your child's health advocate'Click To Tweet
+Here are some tips for choosing the right baby doctor.'You are your child's health advocate'Click To Tweet

 1. Pick 3 things

 Pick 3 things that are most important to you.
 You are unlikely to find a doctor that has the same philosophies as you on everything.
 But pick three things that are most important to you and choose a doctor who is supportive or at least open and knowledgeable about them.
 It might be:

 - breastfeeding (a lot of pediatricians are not well versed in this)

 - baby led weaning

 - knowledgeable about allergies (in case these run in your family)

 Whatever is most important to you, try to find a doctor who is knowledgeable and passionate about them as well.

 2. read reviews

 Trying looking the doctor up on Google, Yelp, or even the hospital or insurance website.
 Often you can gather some information on a perspective doctor somewhere online.